 Will your second pregnancy be different from your first?
 Find out what to expect.

-For example, you may feel anxious thinking about certain symptoms you had during your first pregnancy, a worrisome ultrasound scan, the pain of childbirth, or a difficult homecoming.
+Women are generally more confident during a second pregnancy because they know what to expect.
+However, they may also worry about going through the same difficult experiences they had the first time.
+For example, you may feel more anxious because you’re thinking about certain symptoms you had during your first pregnancy, a worrisome ultrasound scan, the pain of childbirth, or a difficult homecoming.

 Are second pregnancies more tiring?